leobudima/elogii-blog/content/how-to-improve-fleet-dispatching.md

 This ensures that all of the orders reach customers on time.

-That protects the reputation of your company and leads you to [**building brand awareness with last-mile delivery**](https://elogii.com/blog/brand-awareness-and-last-mile-delivery/).
+That protects the reputation of your company and leads you to [**build brand awareness with last-mile delivery**](https://elogii.com/blog/brand-awareness-and-last-mile-delivery/).

 ### Schedule Breaks